In this article:

 - We don't support using joint accounts.

-- We don't support using managed accounts, RRSPs, RESPs, or LIRAs.
+- We don't support using FHSAs, RRSPs, RESPs, or LIRAs.

 - You can't link an account that's already linked to a margin account.